 Registration Lab Events

-Students who have Winter 2023 classes planned in Student Planning are invited to attend a registration lab for assistance with selecting class sections and registering for Winter 2023 courses.
+Students who have upcoming classes planned in Student Planning are invited to attend a registration lab for assistance with selecting class sections and registering for courses.

 Several events will be available soon.
 Log into your Experience account, locate the Upcoming Events card to review and find the best event time that works for you.
 Once you find your favorite Registration Lab event, click Register!